Projects

 For many years, the WaterFoundation has been researching the use of fog collectors.
 The CloudFisher is the result of several years of joint development work with Munich-based industrial designer Peter Trautwein.
 The first series-produced fog collector that can withstand high wind speeds of up to 120 km/h, it is quick and easy to install, requires no energy and is extremely low-maintenance.
 The CloudFisher supplies high-quality drinking water at low cost in suitable regions.
 In addition, water extracted from fog can be used in agriculture, livestock and reforestation projects.
 So far, the CloudFisher is located in Morocco, Tanzania and Bolivia.

-More details on CloudFisher technology
+More details on CloudFisher technology!

 Sanitation